Sterling rally halts around four-week high

-LONDON (Reuters) - The pound flattened out on Wednesday after hitting its highest levels in almost four weeks, as speculation that the Bank of England will raise rates within the next year was cooled by broader concerns about a Brexit-driven economic slowdown.
+LONDON, March 22 (Reuters) - The pound flattened out on Wednesday after hitting its highest levels in almost four weeks, speculation that the Bank of England will raise rates within the next year cooled by broader concerns about a Brexit-driven slowdown in the UK economy.

 Sterling has surged 3 percent in the past week, driven by a turnaround in the dollar and BoE minutes last week that showed a number of policymakers on the verge of voting for a rise in rates.